ElazarK/content-docs/playbooks/PAN-OS_Log_Forwarding_Setup_And_Maintenance.md

-This playbook sets up and maintains log forwarding for the Panorama rulebase.
+Sets up and maintains log forwarding for the Panorama rulebase.
 It can be run when setting up a new instance, or as a periodic job to enforce log forwarding policy.
 You can either update all rules and override previous profiles, or update only rules that do not have a log forwarding profile configured.